SantiagoLuna109/To-Do-App/README.md

 - OpenJDK Runtime Environment Corretto-23.0.2.7.1
 - At least the Node version of: v22.14.0
 - Have installed REACT
+- Have installed PostgreSQL 17 and have installed the tools for them
 - Verify ig you have no problems with the next dependencies of React:
 - {
   npm: '10.9.2',